Online Privacy Statements

 The Google Chrome operating system on our student Chromebooks is also customized to maximize student online safety.
 Students are only allowed to use their EPS Google account to log into the district Chromebook.
 There is also a pre-approved list of “apps” and “extensions” students are allowed to use.
 One of these is the Lightspeed content filter which cannot be removed from student devices.

-We use these two software services to proactively scan and monitor all pictures, documents, presentations, and emails that students create in their Google account.
+We use these two software services to proactively scan and monitor all pictures, documents, presentations, and emails that students create in their Google accounts.
 It looks for keywords and phrases related to self-harm, threats, bullying, pornography, profanity, and more.
-When keywords are flagged, school administrators are notified when a follow up is necessary.
+When keywords are flagged, school administrators are notified when a follow-up is necessary.

 Students in all grade levels will be educated about safe and appropriate online behavior, including interactions with other individuals on email, messaging, and social networking websites.
 This instruction is presented through our online safety curriculum, Annual Student Review, Responsible Use Agreement, and technology policies.
 Emphasis is placed on the role students play in ensuring their own online safety.